Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

   * [the basic layer](#implementing-the-concatenator-example-using-basic-sdbus-c-api-layer), which is a simple wrapper layer on top of sd-bus, using mechanisms that are native to C++ (e.g. serialization/deserialization of data from messages),
   * [the convenience layer](#implementing-the-concatenator-example-using-convenience-sdbus-c-api-layer), building on top of the basic layer, which aims at alleviating users from unnecessary details and enables them to write shorter, safer, and more expressive code.

-sdbus-c++ also ships with a stub generator tool that converts D-Bus IDL in XML format into stub code for the adaptor as well as the proxy part.
-Hierarchically, these stubs provide yet another layer of convenience (the "stubs layer"), making it possible for D-Bus RPC calls to completely look like native C++ calls on a local object.
+sdbus-c++ also ships with sdbus-c++-xml2cpp tool that converts D-Bus IDL in XML format into C++ bindings for the adaptor as well as the proxy part.
+This is the highest level of API provided by sdbus-c++ (the "C++ bindings layer"), which makes it possible for D-Bus RPC calls to completely look like native C++ calls on a local object.

 An example: Number concatenator
 -------------------------------